 Final Thoughts On Instagram Hashtags

 If your Instagram account has been performing poorly for a while, it may be time to take a step back and rethink your hashtag strategy.
-With more than 800 million users, Instagram is one of the most popular social media platforms.
-But many brands struggle with their Instagram account performance because they don’t know what to do.
+Instagram is one of the most popular social media platforms.
+But many users struggle with their Instagram account performance because they don’t know what to do.
 To help you out, we created this list of 5 Reasons Why Your Instagram Hashtags Are Not Working.